jimdoescode/clip/README.md

 ## Installation

 Copy the files where ever you need them.
-All files are important to make sure you have them all.
+All the files with the exception of commands/Test.php are required so make sure you have them all.

 Also make sure the clip command files has execute permissions.